tomasvn/til/README.md

 - redux learning
 - talks about what is redux
 - how redux is divided
-- what are actions, reucer, selectors
+- what are actions, reducer, selectors
 - how to create store, how to connect store to react app

 * **21-07-2019**